skarpovru/chrome-tabs-rotator/README.md

 - **Tabs keep multiplying**
   The extension persists state across restarts and prevents tab spam and removes all opened tabs on stop.
 If something seems off, stop rotation, close tabs, and start again.

+- **Need to advance immediately**
+  Open Diagnostics → click **Force rotate** to move to the next page instantly.

+- **Rotation stalled / stopped at last tab**
+  The watchdog typically restarts it automatically.
+Open Diagnostics to confirm timestamps.
+Use **Force rotate** if needed.

 ---